 Data Center Energy Practitioners

-Follow the last link below for an up-to-date list of DCEP Program Developers, Instructors, and Practitioners.
-The file contains information about Level I Practitioners (Generalists) and Level II Practitioners (Specialists).
-All completed training on performing energy assessments in data centers and passed exams demonstrating their proficiency in the use of select tools in the DOE Software Tool Suite (Profiling Tool + Air Management Assessment Tool).
+To date, we have issued more than 500 certificates.
+The list of DCEP Program Developers, Instructors, and Practitioners contains information about Level I Practitioners (Generalists) and Level II Practitioners (Specialists).
+All completed training on performing energy assessments in data centers and passed exams demonstrating their proficiency in the use of the DC Pro Tool and the Air Management Tool.